nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 The request returns a 408 error response code if you specify an invalid stream ID.

-You can also get the layout class list for a stream using the OpenTok server SDKs:
+You can also get the layout class list for a stream using the server SDKs:

 <!-- * Java — [`OpenTok.listStreams()`](/developer/sdks/java/reference/com/opentok/OpenTok.html#listStreams-java.lang.String-) (call the `getLayoutClassList()` method of each Stream object) -->